nix-community/mineflake/cli/README.md

 ## Features

-- cli: *(enabled by default)* Enable dependencies for the CLI
+- cli: *(enabled by default)* Enable dependencies for the CLI.
+Disable this if you only want to use the Mineflake library.
-- net: *(enabled by default)* Enable net module and remote package fetching
+- net: *(enabled by default)* Enable net module and remote package fetching (requires openssl).

+## Windows

+Mineflake CLI is not tested on Windows, but it should work.
+(If you have a Windows machine, please test it and report any issues!)